MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement/Update-MgDeviceManagementDeviceCompliancePolicy.md

   - `[UserExperienceAnalyticsScoreHistoryId <String>]`: key: id of userExperienceAnalyticsScoreHistory
   - `[UserExperienceAnalyticsWorkFromAnywhereDeviceId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereDevice
   - `[UserExperienceAnalyticsWorkFromAnywhereMetricId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereMetric
+  - `[UserExperienceAnalyticsWorkFromAnywhereModelPerformanceId <String>]`: key: id of userExperienceAnalyticsWorkFromAnywhereModelPerformance
   - `[WindowsDeviceMalwareStateId <String>]`: key: id of windowsDeviceMalwareState
   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: key: id of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: key: id of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: key: id of windowsMalwareInformation

-SCHEDULEDACTIONSFORRULE <IMicrosoftGraphDeviceComplianceScheduledActionForRule[]>: The list of scheduled action for this rule
+SCHEDULEDACTIONSFORRULE <IMicrosoftGraphDeviceComplianceScheduledActionForRule[]>: The list of scheduled action per rule for this compliance policy.
+This is a required property when creating any individual per-platform compliance policies.
   - `[Id <String>]`: Read-only.
   - `[RuleName <String>]`: Name of the rule which this scheduled action applies to.
 Currently scheduled actions are created per policy instead of per rule, thus RuleName is always set to default value PasswordRequired.
   - `[ScheduledActionConfigurations <IMicrosoftGraphDeviceComplianceActionItem[]>]`: The list of scheduled action configurations for this compliance policy.
 Compliance policy must have one and only one block scheduled action.